What is ERG Mode?

 Targeted Output

-Your FTP can vary on any given day according to accumulated fatigue, stress, sleep, nutrition and hydration.
-Some days you may feel ‘fresh’ and able to ride harder.
-On other days you might feel fatigued and need to keep the intensity lower.
+Your FTP can vary from day to day based on fatigue, stress, sleep, nutrition, and hydration.
+Some days you may feel strong; other days you may need to hold back.

-ERG directs you to a fixed % of FTP power target somewhere in the middle of the power range prescribed in the workout.
-However, this targeted output may not always be right for you on any given day.
+ERG sets you to a fixed percentage of FTP — typically the midpoint of the prescribed power range.
+This may not always be the ideal output for how you feel on a given day.

-Alternatively, you can switch ERG off and follow the upper or lower end of your prescribed power range.
-Or ride using feel or heart rate.
+- Switching ERG off and riding to the upper or lower end of your prescribed power range

 Real Riding

-If you don’t have the opportunity to ride outdoors for a period of time.
-It can be useful to occasionally follow your endurance rides without ERG turned on.
+If you are unable to ride outdoors for an extended period, it can be helpful to occasionally complete endurance rides without ERG Mode.

 How Can I Improve My Cycling Efficiency?